ietf-wg-httpapi/mediatypes/draft-polli-rest-api-mediatypes.md

 --- abstract

-This document register
+This document registers
-the following media-types used in APIs on the IANA MEdia Types registry: text/yaml, application/yaml, application/openapi+json, and application/openapi+yaml
+the following media types used in APIs on the IANA Media Types registry: text/yaml, application/yaml, application/openapi+json, and application/openapi+yaml.

 --- note_Note_to_Readers